-The subject descriptions shown below indicate the subject code and name, the number of credit points for the subject (i.e. 3cp), the duration of the subject, indicated as semester weeks, if applicable, and the number of formal contact hours each week (i.e. four hpw); for some subjects there may also be practical components off-campus, and this is indicated in the text.
+The subject descriptions shown below indicate the subject code and name, and the number of credit points for the subject (eg, 3cp).
+For some subjects there may also be practical components off-campus, and this is indicated in the text.
 Also shown are the prerequisites or corequisites if any, the method of assessment and name of the subject coordinator, if known, and a brief outline of the content.